omkarmoghe/lab_coat/README.md

 This library is heavily inspired by [Scientist](https://github.com/github/scientist), with some key differences:
 - `Experiments` are `classes`, not `modules` which means they are stateful by default.
 - There is no app wide default experiment that gets magically set.
-- The `Result` only supports one comparison at a time, i.e. only 1 `candidate` is allowed.
+- The `Result` only supports one comparison at a time, i.e. only 1 `candidate` is allowed per run.

 ## Installation